 Only certain people are allowed to file a wrongful death lawsuit in California.
 The relevant statute specifically allows the following parties to bring a wrongful death claim:

-- the deceased person's surviving spouse and children, including a putative spouse and children
+- the deceased person's surviving spouse

 - the deceased person's domestic partner

-- the deceased person's parents, surviving siblings, or children of deceased siblings
+- the deceased person' s surviving children

 You can read the full text of the California wrongful death statute at California Code of Civil Procedure section 337.60, et seq.